Diorama: Unleashing Zero-shot Single-view 3D Indoor Scene Modeling: Method details

 \mypara{Space.} Particularly for the \textit{Space} stage, we define a \emph{supporting volume} for each object by extruding its identified support surface to an extent hitting another surface in the vertical direction.
 An object is properly supported only if it does not exceed the bounds of its corresponding supporting volume.
 We formulate the term $e_{\text{vol}}$ as the sum of distance from the corners of the contact surface to the sides of the supporting volume and the vertical distance between the centers of the object bounding box and the supporting volume.

 \mypara{Optimization.} In each optimization stage, we use a separate SGD optimizer with initial learning rate 0.01 and momentum 0.9 for corresponding pose parameters, except for the \textit{Space} stage where we set initial learning 0.001 for the scale parameter.
 We also decay the learning rate by 0.1 every 50 steps.
 We run 200 steps in total in each optimization stage.
+We describe the objective function of each optimization stage as below, including weight hyperparameters: